 The mission God invites us to is one of urgency.
 Creating that sense of urgency in the congregations we serve is more effective and deeply-rooted when we realize where that call comes from.

 The attendance and membership of some CRC churches grew by more than 20% in a recent five year period.
 But, if we dig a little bit deeper into the statistics, maybe we’ll find that we’re missing something important.

 The conversations with these small, yet growing, church pastors offer us some reassurance and some challenges for us as a denomination.

 Today’s entry continues with the factors that led to growth in CRC and RCA churches.The church was at a point where it was ready to take risks and to make changes.

-As we all know, this five year span has not been easy in North America, with the downturn of the economy directly affecting our churches and their members.
-And yet, in the midst of this crisis, there were 42 CRC churches and over 30 RCA churches (exact number not available) who showed significant growth.
+Though this five-year span has not been easy in North America, with the downturn of the economy directly affecting our churches and their members, there were 42 CRC churches and over 30 RCA churches who showed significant growth.

 Thanks for taking the time to share about this ministry opportunity with this audience.
 I've heard of other organized initiatives to be a 'ministry of presence' in a particular...posted on: Not So Fast...